 - Find a customisable fit with 4 convenient points of adjustment for full range of motion and an easy access ID pocket for safe and quiet storage of your dog's tags

-- Bright and visible fabric harness with reflective trim and light loop for The Beacon helps your dog stand out against any landscape day and night
+- Bright and visible fabric harness with reflective trim helps your dog stand out against any landscape day and night

 If you’re looking for a martingale collar, then this one from The Trendy Whippet is perfect.
 Made from a robust yet comfortable woven material.
 This collar should last a long time while keeping you and your whippet safe.